Your West Laurel Veterinarian

 Specialist Care for Your Exotic Companion

 Your exotic pet is a special member of the family, too, just as much as your cat or dog, and they deserve specialized care!
 Our veterinarian, Dr. Rhody, is an ABVP board-certified specialist in small exotic mammal medicine and surgery—in fact, he’s the only one in Maryland!
 He provides exotic pets with many of the services you can expect for your cat or dog.
-Your pet can benefit from advanced surgeries with multimodal pain management and tailored anesthetic protocols that suit your pet’s size and species.
+Your pet can benefit from advanced surgery with multimodal pain relief and tailored anesthetic protocols that suit your pet’s size and species.
 Additionally, you can leave your pet in good hands at our boarding facility where our kennel staff are all trained in exotic animal care.
 Your pet will receive the same loving care that you’d offer at home!
 Call our West Laurel animal hospital today at (301) 498-8387 for more information about our exotic pet care services.

 Advanced Cat and Dog Teeth Cleaning